GoogleChrome/web.dev/src/site/content/en/blog/gpu/index.md

 ## What is WebGPU? {: #what }

-[WebGPU] is a new API for the web that exposes modern computer graphics APIs such as Direct3D 12, Metal, and Vulkan for performing rendering and computation operations on a Graphics Processing Unit (GPU).
+[WebGPU] is a new web API that exposes modern computer graphics capabilities such as Direct3D 12, Metal, and Vulkan for performing rendering and computation operations on a graphics processing unit (GPU).

 <figure class="w-figure">
-  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/WHoJmX2IU7roV4iabH6M.png", alt="Architecture diagram highlighting platform OS APIs used in WebGPU", width="800", height="313" %}
+  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/WHoJmX2IU7roV4iabH6M.png", alt="Architecture diagram showing WebGPUs connection between OS APIs and Direct3D 12, Metal, and Vulkan.", width="800", height="313" %}
   <figcaption class="w-figcaption">WebGPU architecture diagram</figcaption>
 </figure>

 This goal is similar to the [WebGL] family of APIs, but WebGPU enables access to more advanced features of GPUs.
-Whereas WebGL is mostly for drawing images but can be repurposed with great effort to do other kinds of computations, WebGPU has first-class support for performing general computations on the GPU.
+Whereas WebGL is mostly for drawing images but can be repurposed with great effort for other kinds of computations, WebGPU provides first-class support for performing general computations on the GPU.

-After 4 years of development at the [W3C's "GPU for the Web" Community Group], WebGPU is now ready for developers to try it out in Chrome and give feedback on the API and the shading language.
+After four years of development in the [W3C's "GPU for the Web" Community Group], WebGPU is now ready for developers to try in Chrome and give feedback on the API and the shading language.

 {% Blockquote 'David Catuhe, Creator of Babylon.js' %}